oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 In this lab, you will:

-- **Generate a last-chain-row Digest** <br />
+- **Generate a Last-Rows Digest** <br />
-  Learn how to compute a cryptographic digest for the last chained row in a Blockchain Table using SQLcl commands.
+  Learn how to compute a cryptographic digest for the last row of the system chains in a Blockchain Table using SQLcl commands.

 - **Generate a Signed Digest** <br />
   Create a digitally signed digest using the table owner's private key for secure distribution and validation.